-Most cathedrals in the middle ages were built in accordance with Norman architecture and this style dominated the designs of cathedrals which were built during Williams reign.
+Most cathedrals in the middle ages were built in accordance with Norman architecture and this style dominated the designs of cathedrals that were built during Williams’s reign.
 Norman architecture was also called Romanesque architecture.
 A medieval cathedral was considered a museum in itself, as it housed various samples of art and craftsmanship.

 Large houses built during the Tudor period were rather less defensive in style and were built for aesthetics.
-Tudor style architecture was best defined by a four-centered arch called the Tudor Arch.
+The Tudor-style architecture was best defined by a four-centered arch called the Tudor Arch.

 Also, some of the most exceptionally designed windows were modeled with this type of architectural styling.
 Moldings were spread out while foliage was crafted to have more naturalistic effects.

-Elizabethan architecture was a Renaissance style architecture during the reign of Queen Elizabeth.
-And the upper class houses followed this style in architecture.
+The elizabethan architecture was Renaissance-style architecture during the reign of Queen Elizabeth.
+The upper-class houses followed this style of architecture.
 Stones and bricks were used as opposed to timber and wattle.

 This was done mainly for durability and appearance.
 Elizabethan architecture adopted classic Greek and Roman architecture.
 The original Royal Exchange in London was the first important building designed by Henri de Paschen.